IT Focus Area: infrastructure operations

 If these teams communicated, they would both know the purpose of the new equipment and they could decide together if an additional cabinet is necessary.

-Here are three ways to improve communication between IT and Facilities:
+3 ways to improve communication between IT and facilities

 Create a cost matrix that outlines the financial implications of an IT request.
 This helps both teams understand the business reasons why you are buying new equipment, which will result in additional space and power.